oriolqc/xamarin-docs.es-es/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT0039" />

-### <a name="mt0039-applications-targeting-armv6-cannot-reference-xamariniosdll"></a>MT0039: Xamarin.iOS.dll no pueden hacer referencia las aplicaciones destinadas a ARMv6.
+### <a name="mt0039-applications-targeting-armv6-cannot-reference-xamariniosdll"></a>MT0039: Xamarin.iOS.dll no pueden hacer referencia a las aplicaciones destinadas a ARMv6.

 <a name="MT0040" />